 Buy Cheap Buy Twice

 Your grandmother knew what she was talking about on this one, and the same applies to digital signage.
-Some cheap displays are perfectly fine when used for a couple of hours at home.
+Some cheap displays are perfectly fine when used for a couple of hours a day at home.
 Try that in a commercial or retail setting and it’s a totally different ball game.
 Use a cheap screen for ten hours a day, every day, and they simply won’t last.
 You may even void your warranty, and that’s without the inevitable damage from knocks and bumps they’ll get in a busy store.

 Commercial Warranty and Certification